bsumlin/PyMieScatt/docs/index.rst

 **NOTE TO USERS:** When using PyMieScatt, pay close attention to the units of the your inputs and outputs.
 Wavelength and particle diameters are always in nanometers, efficiencies are unitless, coefficients are in Mm\ :sup:`-1`, and size distribution concentration is always in cm\ :sup:`-3`.
 If you use other units, your outputs may not make sense.

+**NOTE TO THOSE WITH MIEPLOT EXPERIENCE:** The functions in PyMieScatt take particle *diameter*.
+MiePlot's default is to take the particle *radius* in micrometers.
+Make sure all your particle dimensions, whether for a single particle or for a distribution, are for the diamaters, in nanometers.

 Install PyMieScatt
 ------------------